ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* status

-column status (‘UPTODATE’,’NOTUPTODATE’, or ‘LOCKED’).
+Column status (‘UPTODATE’,’NOTUPTODATE’, or ‘LOCKED’).

 <a id="compolyx.LookUpTableColumn.type"></a>

 #### *property* type

-column type (scalar or direction).
+Column type (scalar or direction).

 <a id="compolyx.LookUpTableColumn.values"></a>

 #### *property* values

-numpy array containing the column values.
+Numpy array containing the column values.

 <a id="elementselectionrule-classes"></a>